cryptotyga/fhenix-wallet-guide/README.md

 Note: If you recently updated and then the problem started, perform the Factory Reset mentioned in step 1 again.
 Since you use your speaker outdoors or in varied environments, debris can easily get into the USB-C port.
 Use compressed air or a wooden toothpick (be very gentle) to check for lint or dust inside the port.
+Try a different high-quality USB-C cable.
+Some cheaper cables don't support the high amperage required to push the Xtreme 3 past a certain voltage.